griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 Environment Drives Culture, Culture Drives Brand.

-Company management, ones with pointy hair, may be see benefits to adopting a remote first culture when an external positive response causes the Company share price to increase rather than it simply makes employees happy/motivated.
+Company management, ones with pointy hair, may only see benefits to adopting a remote first culture when an external positive response causes the Company share price to increase rather than it simply makes employees happy/motivated.

 **What communication problems can be improved when the first assumption is that teams are not co-located?**